20th INTERNATIONAL p53 WORKSHOP

 John Abrams p53 Biology Meets Jumping Genes.
 UT Southwester Medical Center

-Andrei Gudkov TBD Roswell Park Comprehensive Cancer Center
+Andrei Gudkov p53 and inflammation.
+Roswell Park Comprehensive Cancer Center

 Martin Fischer Genome regulation by p53.
 Fritz Lipmann Institute